JetBrains/teamcity-documentation/topics/notifier.md

 <td>

 Displays the status of the specified build configurations and/or the status of the user changes in the user's IDE.
-Requires a corresponding TeamCity plugin: IntelliJ Platform plugin, Addin for Visual Studio or Eclipse Plugin; which can be downloaded from the [My Settings&amp;Tools](adding-notification-rules.md) page.
+Requires a corresponding TeamCity plugin: IntelliJ Platform plugin, Add-in for Visual Studio or Eclipse Plugin; which can be downloaded from the [My Settings&amp;Tools](adding-notification-rules.md) page.
 Refer to the [Installing Tools](installing-tools.md) section.

 </td></tr>